ampproject/amphtml/extensions/amp-consent/amp-consent.md

 </amp-analytics>
 ```

 AMP may support more advanced pre-defined blocking behaviors in the future.
-Because of this, the value of `data-block-on-consent` is reserved only for the following supported pre-defined attributes.
+Because of this, the value of `data-block-on-consent` is reserved only for the following supported pre-defined attributes:

-The supported pre-defined attributes are
 * `_till_responded` : Unblock the component until the user has responded to the consent prompt, or the consent prompt has been skipped.
 * `_till_accepted` : [Default basic blocking behavior](#basic-blocking-behaviors), expect that when `_till_accepted` is explicitly added, individual components cannot override the blocking behavior.
 * `_auto_reject` : Always reject the consent automatically if consent is required but unknown.
 The reject consent decision will not be stored.
 It is recommended not to specify a consent prompt UI when auto rejecting consent for every components.